North Carolina Domestic Violence Protective Orders

 In an emergency situation, a North Carolina court can issue a temporary protective order (TPO).
 A TPO is issued without the abuser being present at the hearing.

-Within 10 days, the accuser must attend a hearing to determine whether the TPO becomes a 50B or 50C protective order.
+Within 10 days, the accuser must attend a hearing to determine whether the TPO becomes a 50B protective order.
 The subject of the order may attend the hearing and present evidence to the judge who is weighing whether to issue a permanent protective order.

 A domestic violence protective order (DVPO) is effective for one year, after which the accuser can seek an extension of the order, if needed.